What Are the Requirements for an SBA Loan?

-In short, although lenders evaluate collateral on a case-by-case basis, a personal guarantee is almost always a universal SBA requirement.
+Lenders evaluate collateral on a case-by-case basis, but a personal guarantee is almost always a universal SBA requirement.
 SBA lending guidelines state that anyone who owns 20% or more of the business must sign a personal guarantee using SBA Form 148 or 148L.

 Use our guide to learn more about SBA loan personal guarantees.